 Tariffs and Import Taxes:

 The Dominican Republic uses the Harmonized Tariff System (HTS) for commodity classification.
 Taxes and duties for imported goods are calculated on the ad valorem price (i.e. the CIF price in US dollars multiplied by the unified foreign exchange rate).
 All duties and taxes are collected in Dominican pesos.
-Except for products subject to exemptions provided by law, there are five taxes on imports:
+Except for products subject to exemptions provided by law, there are three taxes that may apply on imports:

 Tariff (Arancel): the basic import tax, which ranges from 0% to 40%.
 Dominican tariffs are bound by the WTO standards for all commodities, with the exception of the following eight agricultural commodities for which tariff rate quotas have been established: rice, sugar, chicken parts, pork, corn, onions, milk powder and garlic.

 Luxury Tax (Impuesto Selectivo al Consumo): This is a consumption tax for luxury imports or "non-essential" goods that ranges between 15% and 80%.
 This tax is calculated on the CIF price.
 Luxury goods include, among others, perfume, whiskey, motor vehicles and tobacco.

 Industrialized Goods and Services Tax (ITBIS - Impuesto de Transferencia a los Bienes Industrializados y Servicios): This is a 18% tax on almost all goods and services.
 Very few products and services are exempted from ITBIS.
 ITBIS is calculated on the CIF price plus the amount paid for all taxes and duties previously mentioned.

 Industrial products and commercial goods:

 With the exception of pharmaceutical and personal care products (including cosmetics, skin care products, and drugs), most products do not require specific import licences.
 The Ministry of Health issues import licences (Sanitary Registry) for pharmaceutical products, which are valid for a period of five years.